pawel-mirys/Recipe-App/README.md

 App was made by using:

-React / Typescript
+React / Typescript,
-SASS
+SASS,
-CSS Modules
+CSS Modules,
-React Router
+React Router,
-CSLX
+CSLX,
-Eslint
+Eslint,